JordanMartinez/purescript-jordans-reference/mdbook/Preface.md

 All code in this work uses PureScript `0.13.8`

 This work was created so a reader can understand PureScript and how to use it properly from a deep foundational understanding.
 Most other resources will get you started quickly, but then you will get confused at some point along the way.
-This resources takes longer to get started, but you will either not be confused or be less confused when we get to more advanced topics (e.g. monad transformers, type-level programming, etc.)
+This resource takes longer to get started, but you will either not be confused or be less confused when we get to more advanced topics (e.g. monad transformers, type-level programming, etc.)

 This work does not cover how to use PureScript to do web-development.
-In other words, things lik ethe following:
+In other words, things like the following:
 - how to use a PureScript single-page application (SPA) framework to build a frontend
 - how to use a web server framework to build a backend
 - how to do bundling and/or code-splitting effectively